MiguelMJ/Answerable/README.md

 [[TOC](#toc)]

-- [x] Test all documented behaviour (argument usage).
+- [ ] Allow users with too many answers choose which ones to use.
-- [x] Limit the number of answers retrieved from users with too many answers.
+  - Use X newest, X most popular or the whole activity history (maybe add a time estimation for this last option, as it could take several minutes to retrieve it all).
-  - Too many answers reduce the recommendation quality.
+- [ ] Add the option to just select questions that they would like to have answered (useful for users without answer history).
-  - Too many answers drastically increases the retrieval time.
+- [ ] Store the last recommendations and update them instead of ignoring them in future calls.
-- [ ] Allow said users to set which answers want to use.
+  - Upate means:
-  - Use X newest, X most popular or the whole activity history (maybe add a time estimation for this last option).
+    - Remove already answered/closed/marked as duplicate ones.
-- [x] Implement statistics for `summary` command.
+    - Add the rest to the recently received, before applying the recommendation algorithm.
-- [ ] For new users without answers, we could add the option to just select questions that they would like to have answered.
+- [ ] Add a command to manage the cache, instead of requiring the users to do it themselves.

 **Low priority**